Seattle is a city of neighborhoods.

-Our neighborhoods in northeast Seattle – from Wallingford to Wedgwood to Windermere – are like treasures to discover each month when we just explore outside our front door.
-This is “4 to Explore,” a treasure map to 4 of the best things each month: 1 shop or restaurant to visit, 1 meeting to connect with neighbors, 1 fun activity to enjoy, and 1 neighborhood issue to engage.
+Our neighborhoods in northeast Seattle – from Wallingford to Wedgwood – are treasures we can rediscover when we just explore outside our front door.
+This is “4 to Explore,” a treasure map to 4 of the best things each season: 1 shop or restaurant to visit, 1 meeting to connect with neighbors, 1 fun activity to enjoy, and 1 neighborhood issue to engage.
 Enjoy exploring!

 Recent Posts / View All Posts

 At the northern edge of the Wedgwood neighborhood, tucked away like the rustic home of a forest elf where Gandalf the Wizard might tell you to meet him, sits a gem of a pub that welcomes all with a relaxing seat, cold pint, and hot food.
 If you’ve never been to the FIDDLER’S INN, head to this vintage Store to Adore and read the rest of this 4toExplore with an ale at your side.
 As they say on their website, “…the original owner, Walt Haines, left a career in music to start a new one with the Fiddler’s Inn.
 We’ve kept the historic charm…Read More

 Remember that tree you loved to climb as a kid?
 Several tree advocates have raised concerns that real estate speculators would be able to rip out the trees we love due to the damaging changes to our tree protection laws proposed by Councilmember Rob Johnson.
 The idea of protecting trees was started by a well-meaning Executive Order from then-Mayor Tim Burgess.
 But some City Councilmembers, led by Rob Johnson, have twisted the positive concept so that, like “Alice in Wonderland,” up is down and down is up.
 The new ordinance, cynically dubbed “Trees for All,” would actually destroy more trees.
 While claiming to care about the environment and climate change, the current proposal would carve…Read More